gurnec/Undo_FFG/README.md

  2. Download the latest version of Undo for FFG Games from <https://github.com/gurnec/Undo_FFG/archive/master.zip> and unzip it to a location of your choice.

- 3. In the folder you unzipped above, double-click the `Undo_MoM2e.pyw` file for Mansions of Madness, `Undo_RtL.pyw` for Road to Legend, or `Undo_LotA.pyw` for Legends of the Alliance.
+ 3. In the folder you unzipped above, double-click the `Undo_MoM2e.pyw` file for Mansions of Madness, `Undo_RtL.pyw` for Road to Legend, `Undo_LotA.pyw` for Legends of the Alliance, or `Undo_JiME.pyw` for Journeys in Middle-Earth.

 ## Q & A ##